 - Horizontal scroll: perfect for repetitive visual elements, cards, or content consumed "in blocks."

-It's not about replacing vertical scrolling, but about using it strategically.
+It is not about replacing vertical scrolling, but about using it strategically where it adds value.

 - Card lists